Lived in Port Hope, Ontario

-Yann Martel is a Spanish-born Canadian author best known for his award-winning The Life of Pi.
+Yann Martel is a Spanish-born Canadian author best known for his award-winning Life of Pi.

 - Born in 1963 in Salamanca, Spain

-- Graduated high school in Port Hope, Ontario
+- Studied for two years at a boarding school in Port Hope, Ontario

 - Lives in Saskatoon, Saskatchewan